• Skip to main content

 • Checkout

-The item that you will most commonly use the Ignore feature for in Accessibility Checker are warnings.
-Warnings are items we have flagged that require a manual review to determine if an accessibility error is present because there is no way to determine this programmatically for these elements.
-As noted in our help article on how to manually check your website for accessibility, the vast majority of the Web Content Accessibility Guidelines (WCAG) require some degree of manual review.
+The issue type that you will most commonly use the dismiss feature for in Accessibility Checker is those marked as needing review.
+These are issues we have flagged that require manual review to determine whether an accessibility problem is present, as there is no way to determine this programmatically for these elements.

-Image empty alternative text
+Example 1: Image empty alternative text (needs review check)

 Below is a screenshot that shows two different images on a page about ice cream sundaes.
 There is a heading, “Ice Cream Sundaes,” followed by an image that looks like triangle bunting running across the page.
 Below the bunting image is a photograph of an ice cream sundae with hot fudge, sprinkles, and a cherry on top.

-example of a decorative bunting-style border image on a web page
+Example of a decorative bunting-style border image on a web page.

 decorative versus non-decorative image examples

-Missing transcript
+Example 2: Missing transcript (problem)

 Transcripts are required for all videos and audio files with speaking, however, Accessibility Checker has no way of knowing if your video or audio file contains words.